Nonasymptotic Analysis of Stochastic Gradient Descent with the Richardson-Romberg Extrapolation: Introduction

 for some \(n_0>0.\) It is known \citep{polyak1992acceleration, fort2015central}, that under appropriate assumptions on $f$ and $\gamma_k$, the sequence of estimates $\{\bar{\theta}_{n_0,n}\}_{n \in \nset}$ is asymptotically normal, that is,

-where $\dto$ denotes the convergence in distribution and $\gauss(0,\Sigma_\infty)$ denotes the zero-mean Gaussian distribution with covariance matrix $\Sigma_\infty$, which is asymptotically optimal from the Rao-Cramer lower bound, see \citet{fort2015central} for a discussion.
-On the other hand, quantitative counterparts of \eqref{eq:CLT_fort} rely on the mean-squared error bounds of the form
+where $\dto$ denotes the convergence in distribution and $\gauss(0,\Sigma_\infty)$ denotes the zero-mean Gaussian distribution with covariance matrix $\Sigma_\infty$, which is asymptotically optimal, see \citet{fort2015central} for a discussion.
+On the other hand, quantitative counterparts of \eqref{eq:CLT_fort} rely on the root mean squared error (root-MSE) bounds of the form

 Here $\Rem(\norm{\theta_0 - \thetas},n)$ is a remainder term which reflects the dependence upon initial condition, $C(f,d)$ is some instance-dependent constant and $\delta > 0$.
-There are many studies establishing \eqref{eq:rate_setting0} for Polyak-Ruppert averaged SGD under various model assumptions, including \citet{bach:moulines:2013}, \citet{gadat2017optimal}.
-In particular, \citet{li2022root} derived the bound \eqref{eq:rate_setting0} with the optimal rate $\delta = 1/4$ and proved the corresponding lower bound.
-However, their results apply a modified algorithm with control variates and multiple restarts.
-In our work, we show that the same non-asymptotic upper bound is achieved by a simple modification of the estimate $\bar{\theta}_{n_0,n}$ based on Richardson-Romberg extrapolation.
-The main contributions of the current paper are as follows: \begin{itemize}[topsep=0pt] \item We show that a version of SGD algorithm with constant step size, Polyak-Ruppert averaging, and Richardson-Romberg extrapolation lead to the optimal root-MSE bound \eqref{eq:rate_setting0} with $\delta = 1/4$ when applied to strongly convex minimization problems.
-We obtain this result by leveraging the analysis of iterates generated by the constant step-size SGD as a Markov chain.
-This process turns out to be geometrically ergodic with respect to a carefully designed Wasserstein semi-metric (see detailed discussion in \Cref{sec:analysis_sgd}).
-It is important to note that this result is obtained for a fixed step size \(\gamma\) of order $ 1/\sqrt{n}$ with $n$ being a total number of iterations. \item We generalize the above result to the $p$-th moment error bounds.
-Under a similar step size $\gamma \asymp 1/\sqrt{n},$ we obtain the error bound of the order
+There are many studies establishing \eqref{eq:rate_setting0} for Polyak-Ruppert averaged SGD under various model assumptions, including \citet{moulines2011,gadat2017optimal}.
+In particular, \citet{li2022root} derived the bound \eqref{eq:rate_setting0} with the rate $\delta = 1/4$, which is the best known among first-order methods, but their results apply to a modified two-timescale algorithm with multiple restarts (Root-SGD).
+In our work, we show that the same upper bound is achieved by a simple modification of the estimate $\bar{\theta}_{n_0,n}$ based on Richardson-Romberg extrapolation.
+The main contributions of the current paper are as follows: \begin{itemize}[topsep=0pt] \item We show that a version of SGD algorithm with constant step size, Polyak-Ruppert averaging, and Richardson-Romberg extrapolation lead to the root-MSE bound \eqref{eq:rate_setting0} with $\delta = 1/4$ when applied to strongly convex minimization problems.
+We obtain this result by leveraging the analysis of iterates of the constant step-size SGD as a Markov chain.
+It is important to note that this result is obtained for a fixed step size $\gamma$ of order $ 1/\sqrt{n}$ with $n$ being a total number of iterations.
+This result requires that the number of samples $n$ is known a priori to optimize the step size $\gamma$. \item We generalize the above result and obtain high-order moment bounds on the error.
+Selecting the constant step size $\gamma = 1/\sqrt{n},$ we obtain for $p \geq 2$ bounds of the form

-where $C$ is a universal constant, and $\prtheta_{n}^{(RR)}$ is a counterpart of the quantity $\bar{\theta}_{n_0,n}$ when using Richardson-Romberg extrapolation, see related definitions at \Cref{sec:richardson-romberg}.
-Our proof is based on a novel version of the Rosenthal inequality, which might be of independent interest. \end{itemize}